OceanOutcomes/ocean-outcomes/what-we-do/our-work/index.md

 title: Our Work
 landing-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/rollover+images/our-work-hover.jpg
 weight: 1
+subtitle: Our work addresses the full range of major fishery challenges contributing to the global fisheries crisis.
+These challenges include Illegal, Unreported and Unregulated fishing (IUU), overfishing, depletion of non-target stocks, habitat impacts, and management system issues such as inadequate monitoring.
 teaser-text: Our work addresses the full range of major fishery challenges contributing to the global fisheries crisis.
 These challenges include Illegal, Unreported and Unregulated fishing (IUU), overfishing, depletion of non-target stocks, habitat impacts, and management system issues such as inadequate monitoring.
 ---
 ## At O2, we work hand-in-hand with commercial fishermen to improve high risk fisheries.